Deputy Assistant Secretary, Land and Minerals Management

-Andrea Travnicek is the Principal Deputy Assistant Secretary for Fish and Wildlife and Parks.
-She had previously served as the Acting Assistant Secretary for Fish, Wildlife and Parks since August 2018.
+Andrea Travnicek is the Deputy Assistant Secretary, Land and Minerals Management.
+She previously served as the Principal Deputy Assistant Secretary for Fish and Wildlife and Parks.
+Before that, she was the Acting Assistant Secretary for Fish, Wildlife and Parks since August 2018.
 The Trump administration has yet to nominate anyone for the position of Assistant Secretary for Fish, Wildlife and Parks.
 Travnicek was previously a Deputy Assistant Secretary for Water and Science.

 Andrea Travnicek, most recently a lobbyist for a coal and natural gas company, has worked on energy issues for the past decade for both private sector companies and the government.
 From 2010 until 2016, Travnicek worked as a senior advisor to the Governor of North Dakota, where she said it was “possible” they’d force the Army Corps of Engineers to transfer 9,000 acres on Lake Oahe to the state and “possibly to private landowners.”
 Following her government work, Travnicek started working at regional law firm Lockridge Grindal Nauen “as manager of government relations and regulatory affairs.”
 During that time, Andrea Travnicek began lobbying the state government she’d just left, as a lobbyist for Allete, a natural gas and coal energy company which owns a lignite coal mine in North Dakota that produces 4.5 million tons of lignite coal annually, and Nexus Youth And Family Solutions, which operates a network of child treatment centers.
 Nexus, which had repeatedly been cited “for allowing vulnerable children to engage in inappropriate sexual contact,” had been publicly condemned months prior to Travnicek registering to lobby for them, after one of their employees entered the room of a teenage girl in their care, where he “exposed his genitals, fondled her breasts, and then ‘anally penetrated’ her.”